-The analysis of steady-state and transient PEMFCs with analysis of internal humidification and water management by node-side modulation was presented by Bao and Bessler [29].
-However, there are several assumptions and phase changes of water that are not taken into consideration by the authors.
-There is a great matching between the model and the experimental results and several mathematical equations that could be useful in designing a numerical model.
+The analysis of steady-state and transient of PEMFCs with analysis of internal humidification and water management by node-side modulation were presented by [29].
+However, there are several assumptions and phase changes of water do not take into consideration of authors.
+There is a great matching between the model and the experimental results and several mathematical equations that could be useful to design a numerical model.